WVNCC | West Virginia Northern Community College

 - Total Withdraw Survey - This survey allows WVNCC to collect data that can help us address areas of concern and make improvements.

-- Orientation 90 - This class is designed to lay the right foundation for success at WVNCC.
+- First Year Seminar (FYS) Success Strategies 90 - This class is designed to lay the right foundation for success at WVNCC.

 - Project Graduation - In cooperation with the Records and Registrar Office, this program proposes multiple goals to help students graduate from certificate and degree programs at the school.